Mainframe-Archive/switchboard/site/whatis.md

 Switchboard is a framework for processing email.
 It consists of a core that maintains a connection to an IMAP server and routes event notifications to a set of workers.
-The workers nteract with the IMAP server through a simple API exposed by the Switchboard core.
+The workers interact with the IMAP server through a simple API exposed by the Switchboard core.

 ### Features